sagittaracc/suql/README.md

 ### Why do you need this?
 1. Make developing process faster.
-2. Make queries easy to read and write.
+2. Write queries that are easy to read and write.
+3. Create a web service by using SuQL only, without post-processing in any language.
 3. Expand SuQL syntax on your own.
+SQL isn't the limit.
+There's no limit really.

 ### How do you use this?
 1. Download the latest release.